 14 August 2025

-MPF facilitates migration dialogues between European Member States and Western Balkans, the Middle East, Central Asia, Silk Routes and South Asia by supporting the Prague Process and the Budapest Process.
+Through the MPF, the EU facilitates migration dialogues between Member States and Western Balkans, the Middle East, Central Asia, Silk Routes and South Asia by supporting the Prague Process and the Budapest Process.

 Prague Process